I was convicted on 5/10/2017 of medical and information fraud. I am innocent.

 By now you probably have run across reporting of my conviction for medical fraud and subsequent sentencing.
 If you would like to know my side of the story, here goes.

 In Jan 2013, Blue Cross/Blue Shield (BC/BS) fraud division representatives met with me at their office.
 In the room were a number of people, one being the medical director, who was an emergency room physician; others were an ex FBI agent, Mr. They had abut 10 different charts, each with different problems.
 They felt all represented fraudulent activity.
 I remember a few.
 One case was of a lady that I had biopsied 5 lesions from.
 One of the 5 lesions was a skin cancer.
 BC/BS felt I did too many biopsies, therefore this is a fraudulent act.
 I explained how one was skin cancer, and some were rather ominous looking.
 In the USA, for every melanoma caught on biopsy, and average of 30 biopsies are done.
 Secondly, the more biopsies I do in one day the less I get paid, so there is no financial incentives to do multiple biopsies and in fact most dermatologists do not do more that 2 biopsies because their reimbursement goes down significantly.
 I tried explaining the fact that I caught a skin cancer early.
 This was sent to an outside lab and they diagnosed a skin cancer.
 It did not move her.
 I got frustrated with here apathy.
 I asked her how I should have treated this patient with 5 suspicious lesions.
-She said that I should have watched the 5 lesions over time and when the skin cancer started looking different, then biopsy it.
+She (Dr. Lisa Barnes, an emergency room doctor, who worked on BC/BS dime) said that I should have watched the 5 lesions over time and when the skin cancer started looking different, then biopsy it.
 She essentially wanted me to let the skin cancer grow.
-That is not how I was treated and that is not in the spirit of the Hippocratic oath doctors take.
+That is not how I was trained and that is not in the spirit of the Hippocratic oath doctors take.
 Next she pulled another chart, and this was of a man who came to me for severe itching that the University of Chicago dermatologists and other outside dermatologists had not been able to treat.
 He was covered in pin point bumps and scales with blood from scratching.
 He could not stop scratching throughout the first consultation, and complained of nights without sleep because of the intense itching.
 Mind you, there is literature showing people committing suicide due to intractable and intense itching.
 He had had a great workup at University of Chicago, but they had not been able to give him relief.
 I agreed with the diagnosis of the University of Chicago and gave him a further clinical diagnoses.
 I started him with light therapy that the patient said was never offered to him.
 This light therapy is a standard of care in the USA.
 He started to get better and told me that this is the first time anyone has given him relief from this itching.
 BC/BS medical director told me that I had provided too many treatments without seeing the patient.
 I denied that.
 I would see the patient often and have extensive conversations with him, but I never charged for that as office visits and my medical assistant scribes did not document the conversation and examinations.
+Another problem the had was with my post Mohs skin cancer closure.
+She questioned my closure.
+I dont know if she wanted me to leave the hole open and send the patient home so BC/BS would have less to pay for.
+Im not sure of herr intentions, but I know my intention was to provide the utmost care.
 However, the next patient is what BC/BS chose to pass to the FBI as fraudulent.
 The story of this patient who triggered the FBI to comb through my practice; meet with many patients of mine and spook them; and ultimately find me guilty of fraud was the following patient:

 One FBI agent asked me what I had in the office to treat pre-cancers.
 I showed her a number of different tools I had to destroy pre-cancers, like freezing tools, Levulon®, IPL, Acid, electrocautery etc. In fact she would not let up until I showed her the Levulon® sticks and then she commented why I had so few.
 I replied that I order in small quantities, since they arrive quickly.
 She was honest enough to write down a few (IPL, Levulon®, electrocautery, etc) in an official form and submitted it to both my lawyers and the government as a legal document.